Marko Ćetković

-Marko Ćetković (Cyrillic; Марко Ћeткoвић; born 10 July 1986) is a Montenegrin professional footballer who plays as a midfielder for Montenegrin club FK Mornar.
-He also played for the Montenegrin national team.
+Marko Ćetković (Cyrillic; Марко Ћeткoвић; born 10 July 1986) is a Montenegrin professional footballer who plays as a midfielder for Mornar.
+He also played for the Montenegro national team.

 Club career

 Youth

 Ćetković began his career with Crvena Stijena and Mladost Podgorica.
 When he left Mladost, he played in the Montenegrin Second League, at the time one of two third-tier leagues in Serbia and Montenegro's football pyramid.

 Zeta

 Ćetković made his top-flight debut with Zeta in the 2006-07 season, the first season after Montenegro split from Serbia.
 After Zeta won the league, he left a strong impression in the qualifying rounds of the Champions League that season.
 He scored a goal against FBK Kaunas, after which he played both legs against Rangers.
 Although Zeta was eliminated, the Rangers' website published a post-match report recognizing Ćetković as "by far and away the stand out player" of his team.